Connect OpenWRT to OpenWISP2¶

 Next, open up VirtualBox and create a VM.
 Load up the VDI and then start the machine.
 If done correctly, it should boot to a GRUB menu and then proceed with initialization.
 When the text stops scrolling, simply press Enter to activate the terminal.

-Continue with the procedures in this guide.
+Continue with the procedures in the OpenWRT virtualbox guide.
 It’s required to enable SSH access and connect the VM to the internet.

 Run the following commands on your device: